 Campbell Scientific's table-based dataloggers, such as CR800, CR1000, CR3000, and CR5000 store data in TOB3 format (table-oriented-binary 3).
 However, EdiRe processes data in the TOB1 file format only.
-Therefore, the time series data collected from these data-loggers must be converted from TOB3 to TOB1 before EdiRe can process it.
+Therefore, the time series data collected from these dataloggers must be converted from TOB3 to TOB1 before EdiRe can process it.

-Additional information on data retrieval using LoggerNet and PC/CF card, as well as file management using Baler can be found from Section 4 of the OPEC manual.
+Additional information on data retrieval using LoggerNet and PC/CF card, as well as file management using Baler can be found from Section 4 of the Open-Path Eddy Covariance manual found at www.campbellsci.com.